 |Family Travel Files Ezine Family Vacations Resource

-Oregon: St. Paul, French Prairie Gardens Fall Harvest Festival and Pigtucky Derby
+French Prairie Gardens Fall Harvest Festival and Pigtucky Derby in St. Paul, Oregon

 (late September - October).
 Located in the tranquil Willamette Valley French Prairie Gardens (image to the left) maintains a delightful farm produce market from April to Thanksgiving.
 Wander through the two-acre pick-your-own Pumpkin Patch.
 See bunnies, sheep, chickens, and visit the Kids Corral or the Two Acre Corn Maze.
 Watch the secret lives of chickens from the chicken coop with observation window.
 Investigate the Tonka toddler dirt play area or participate in the toddler hay bale maze and toddler tricycle races.
 Best Part: